CodeUpJewell/Basic-Fundamentals-of-Ansible/README.md

 - CentOS
 - Linux Administrator Skills

-# Introduction to E-commerce website project
+# Section 10: Introduction to E-commerce website project

 This is a sample e-commerce application built for learning purposes.